 This means that you can upload your own data and mix it with those shapes to generate maps that combine the two: shapes coloured according to a specified field in your data.

-Fusion Tables uses a language called KML (Keyhole Markup Language) to describe shapes.
-This means if you need to find the shapes to combine with your data, to create a map, then it’s much easier to do so: once you upload your own data to Google Fusion Tables you can go to File > Find a table to merge with… and search all other public tables that share some information (for example the name of the regions).
+Some tools use languages such as KML (Keyhole Markup Language) or SHP (shape files) to describe shapes.
+This means if you need to find the shapes to combine with your data, to create a map, then it’s much easier to do so.

 Here, for example, Simon Rogers lists 16 useful Fusion Tables files for mapping shapes.

 The final option is to draw the shapes yourself.
-In Google Maps Engine Lite once you have drawn your maps (shapes, points, or routes) you can export as KML – then import when creating a new Fusion Table.
+In Google Maps Engine Lite once you have drawn your maps (shapes, points, or routes) you can export as KML.

 There’s also another option which doesn’t involve shape files at all: you can find an image showing all the regions you need, then add a layer of interactivity to convert that into an image map, as described below.